 Multiple pesticides and roach killers are available on the market.
 Consider using a bait station with roach poison.
 The bait will lure the roaches in, then they will carry the poison back to their nests to help exterminate the roaches more quickly.

-Roach pesticide sprays are also available on the market that kill roaches on contact.
+Roach pesticide sprays are also available on the market that kills roaches on contact.
 Although these sprays are effective, it can be difficult to catch cockroaches in time to spray them, as they are such fast runners.

 Also, cleaning with lemon juice can be a roach deterrent, as they do not like the smell of lemons.
 Try leaving some lemon rinds in corners or under cabinets, as well.